A mental health campaigner for fathers, Mark Williams lived with PND, alongside taking care of his wife with the very same condition

 Michelle had PND for around 18 months, but the most difficult part was not knowing how long it would last at the time.
 Over the next few years, I continued to suffer from mood swings, and was lying to my wife about going to work.
 I was isolating myself from people, calling in sick and going for walks alone.
 I nearly sectioned myself as I felt unsafe, but still had worries of what people would think of me, and became paranoid that nobody liked me.
 I felt I would be better off dead.

-My mental health deteriorated further when my grandfather and beloved mother passed away in quick succession.
+My mental health deteriorated further when my grandfather passed away and my mother was diagnosed with cancer, which both happened within weeks.
 In 2011, I was sitting in my car before work and had a mental breakdown.

 My mind was racing like never before and I couldn’t get out of the car.
 I couldn’t function.
 This became the point where I stopped worrying about what people thought of me and knew I needed to be around for my son.
 I called the charity Mental Health Matters Wales and they talked me through getting help.
 The person on the phone may have saved my life.